-I am a joyful writer, college professor, and highly effective writing tutor.
-Younger students struggling with any facet of academic English can thrive under my instruction because I help them discover the joy of effective articulation.
+I am a joyful writer, college professor, and highly effective writing and math tutor.
+Younger students struggling with any facet of academic English or math can thrive under my instruction because I help them discover the joy of effective articulation.

-Additionally, I have developed unique and effective strategies for helping ESL students reach important milestones in English learning over far shorter than average periods of time.
+Additionally, I have developed unique and effective strategies for helping ESL students reach important milestones in math and English learning over far shorter than average periods of time.

 Having graduated at the top of my class (4.0 GPA), I have also received several academic awards.
-I earned my master's degree with high honors in 2017, and I am currently writing my doctoral dissertation.
+I earned my master's degree with high honors, and I am currently writing my doctoral dissertation.

-I truly enjoy continually finding new ways of helping students become masterful writers and speakers.
+I truly enjoy continually finding new ways of helping students master mathematics, writing, and speaking.

-Writing, reading, and speaking go hand in hand.
-I believe anyone who genuinely wants to learn can become an effective communicator in a relatively short period of time.
+Concerning writing and communication, I believe anyone who genuinely desires to learn can become an effective communicator in a relatively short period of time.
 I combine traditional, face-to-face teaching techniques with real-time coaching via email and text to help student achieve and swift and solid fluency in English grammar.

 Matt is perfect for our son.
 Dominic is at ease with Matt; which in turn, makes it enjoyable for him to read, express challenges and looks forward to their sessions together.
 Thank you Matt!